WICG/PEPC/explainer.md

 1. Does the user notice this prompt or is their attention engaged elsewhere? \
-    The prompt was triggered by the site using a JavaScript API at some point that might seem entirely arbitrary (from the user’s perspective).
+    The prompt was triggered by the site using a JavaScript API at some point that might seem entirely arbitrary (from the user's perspective).
 There is no way to tell whether this has any connection to what the user is currently doing, which significantly increases the chance that the prompt will simply go unnoticed by the user.